xyproto/mixorama/README.md

     combined, err := WeightedSummation(weights, wave1, wave2, wave3)
     ```

-### `func RMSMixing(samples ...[]int16) ([]int16, error)`
+#### `func RMSMixing(samples ...[]int16) ([]int16, error)`
 - **Description**:
-    - This function uses the Root Mean Square (RMS) method to mix multiple audio samples.
+    - This function mixes audio samples using the Root Mean Square (RMS) method.
 It squares each sample, calculates the mean of the squares, and then takes the square root of the result.
 This technique helps provide a more balanced perception of loudness when mixing.
 - **Parameters**:
     - `samples`: A variable number of slices where each slice contains `int16` audio samples.
 - **Returns**: